Gary Doer: 1988 election

 Doer promised a $58 million tax cut, and opposed the federal government's free trade deal with the United States of America.
 He indicated that he was open to the possibility of amending the Meech Lake Accord, a federal proposal for constitutional reform.
 He also promised to build more community health centres, and supported home renovations for senior citizens and the disabled.

 The NDP won 12 out of 57 seats, while the Progressive Conservatives under Gary Filmon won 25 seats and the Liberals under Sharon Carstairs jumped from one seat to twenty.
 Although the NDP was knocked down to third place, it still held the balance of power.
 Doer rejected the possibility of forming a coalition government with the Liberals.
 Instead, he opted to tolerate a PC minority government, clearing the way for Filmon to become premier with the Liberals as the Official Opposition.
 He was not personally blamed for his party's loss, and continued as party leader.
 The NDP chose not to defeat Filmon's government during confidence votes in late 1988 and early 1989, as Doer argued the public would not support another election for a legislature less than a year old.

+Doer married Ginny Devine, who had previously been principal secretary to Premier Howard Pawley, in the summer of 1988.
+They later had a daughter, Emily Doer.

 Meech Lake Accord

 The dominant political issue in Manitoba between 1988 and 1990 was the Meech Lake Accord, which recognized Quebec as a "distinct society" in Canada and devolved some powers from the federal government to the provinces.
 The accord required approval from all ten provincial legislatures to become law.
 The provincial Liberals initially opposed the accord, which meant that Doer's support was necessary for its passage.
 In November 1988, Doer indicated that his party would not support the accord unless certain amendments were introduced.
 He was later appointed to a provincial panel that held a series of public meetings, and recommended significant changes to the deal.
 The Filmon government also expressed skepticism about the accord, and announced that it too would seek amendments from the federal government.

 All three Manitoba party leaders agreed to a federally brokered compromise in June 1990, shortly before the accord's official deadline.
-The accord nonetheless failed to pass in the Manitoba legislature because of a procedural motion from Elijah Harper, a Cree member of the NDP caucus who argued that it did not give fair representation to indigenous Canadians.
+The accord nonetheless failed to pass in the Manitoba legislature because of a procedural motion from Elijah Harper, a Cree member of the NDP caucus who argued that it did not give fair representation to Indigenous Canadians.
 Doer described Harper's decision as "a fundamental issue of conscience", and blamed Prime Minister Brian Mulroney for delaying negotiations until the deadline had almost expired.
 One year later, he indicated that he felt "betrayed" by federal negotiators, and described the entire Meech Lake process as "dishonest from start to finish".